History of Lyme disease in Timeline

 1975: First Diagnosis in Lyme, Connecticut

 In 1975, Lyme disease was diagnosed as a separate condition for the first time in Lyme, Connecticut.
-Initially, it was mistaken for juvenile rheumatoid arthritis.
+It was initially mistaken for juvenile rheumatoid arthritis.

-Since 1976, the disease is most often referred to as Lyme disease, Lyme borreliosis or simply borreliosis, formerly known as tick-borne meningopolyneuritis, Garin-Bujadoux syndrome, Bannwarth syndrome, Afzelius's disease, Montauk Knee or sheep tick fever.
+Since 1976, the disease has been most often referred to as Lyme disease, Lyme borreliosis, or simply borreliosis, after previously being known as tick-borne meningopolyneuritis, Garin-Bujadoux syndrome, Bannwarth syndrome, Afzelius's disease, Montauk Knee, or sheep tick fever.

 In 1980, Steere, et al., began testing antibiotic regimens in adults with Lyme disease.
-Also in 1980, New York State Health Dept. epidemiologist Jorge Benach provided Willy Burgdorfer with collections of I. dammini [scapularis] from Shelter Island, New York, to investigate Rocky Mountain spotted fever, leading to Burgdorfer's discovery of spirochetes in the ticks.
+Also in 1980, Jorge Benach provided Willy Burgdorfer with ticks from Shelter Island, New York, leading to Burgdorfer's discovery of spirochetes in the ticks.

 In 1981, Willy Burgdorfer first described the bacterium involved in Lyme disease.

-In June 1982, Willy Burgdorfer published his findings in Science, identifying the spirochete found in ticks as the causative agent of Lyme disease.
+In June 1982, Willy Burgdorfer published his findings in Science, identifying the spirochete as the cause of Lyme disease.
 The spirochete was named Borrelia burgdorferi in his honor.

 1986: Voluntary Reporting Introduced in the UK

-In 1986, voluntary reporting of Lyme disease cases was introduced in the UK and Ireland combined, with 68 cases recorded.
+In 1986 voluntary reporting was introduced in the UK.
+There were 68 recorded cases of Lyme disease in the UK and Ireland combined.

 1987: Identification of B. burgdorferi in tick saliva

-In 1987, B. burgdorferi spirochetes were identified in tick saliva, confirming the hypothesis that transmission occurred via tick salivary glands.
+In 1987, B. burgdorferi spirochetes were identified in tick saliva, confirming that transmission occurred via tick salivary glands.

 1989: Seropositivity Among Forestry Workers

-A 1989 report found that 25% of forestry workers in the New Forest were seropositive for Lyme disease, as were between 2% and 4–5% of the general local population of the area.
+In 1989, a report found that 25% of forestry workers in the New Forest were seropositive for Lyme disease.

-Since January 1990, Lyme disease (Borrelia burgdorferi infection) has been a notifiable disease in Scotland, requiring reporting based on clinical suspicion.
+Since January 1990, Lyme disease (Borrelia burgdorferi infection) was made a notifiable disease in Scotland.

-In the UK there were 19 confirmed cases in 1990.
+In 1990, there were 19 confirmed cases of Lyme disease in the UK.

 1991: CDC Implements National Surveillance